Principals

 Client applications

-The Intelligent Risk Platform supports two methods of client authentication: API keys and web tokens.
+The Intelligent Risk Platform supports two methods of client authentication: API keys and access tokens.